OcelotBabou/Quartz/content/5-Factions/Adventurers Guild.md

   - continent/western-siarmorrin
   - continent/northern-siarmorrin
 ---
-### 1. **Overview**
+## 1. **Overview**

-The Adventurers Guild stands as a beacon of opportunity and camaraderie in the world of Siar'Morrin.
-With its network of bases strategically positioned across the land, it serves as a hub for adventurers seeking employment and purpose.
-Tasked with handling missions and odd jobs of all kinds, the guild acts as a vital link between those in need and the capable souls willing to lend their skills.
+The Adventurers Guild is a beacon of opportunity and camaraderie across Siar’Morrin, linking those in need with capable individuals willing to lend their skills.
+Its network of guildhalls and outposts provides adventurers with resources, lodging, and missions ranging from minor errands to high-risk expeditions.
+Recognised for reliability and professionalism, the guild is respected in most regions and serves as a stabilizing force in times of unrest.

+- **Type:** Guild
+- **Base of Operations:** Vitaurum
+- **Core Purpose/Focus:** Coordinating and supplying skilled individuals for tasks that require exceptional ability, from monster hunting to diplomacy and exploration.
+- **Reputation:** Widely respected for integrity and results, though sometimes seen by rivals as overly controlling or politically involved.
+- **Symbol:** (Pending final design – likely to incorporate a sword and quill crossed before a rising sun, symbolising both action and wisdom.)

-### 2. **History**
+## 2. **History**

-Founded centuries ago, the Adventurers Guild was reborn in its current form after the turmoil of the Age of Darkness, by the legendary figure [[Iblis]].
-Iblis, once a trusted servant to the deity Eris, was gifted a second chance at life, and used this opportunity to stablished the guild as a force for stability and order.
-The guild has since played a pivotal role in the reconstruction of Siar'Morrin.
-It has not only facilitated the matching of skilled individuals with essential jobs, but also served as a foundational pillar of law and order.
-By maintaining a network of adventurers ready to tackle the challenges of a rebuilding world, the guild has provided both hope and direct support to those struggling to recover.
-Its presence has helped to keep society stable and guided many who might otherwise have lost their way amid the chaos
+Founded centuries ago, the guild took its current form after the turmoil of the Age of Darkness ([[AoD]]), rebuilt under the guidance of [[Iblis]], a legendary figure once in service to the deity [[Eris]].
+Given a second chance at life, Iblis dedicated himself to creating a force that could restore order and provide purpose in a fractured world.
+Since then, the guild has played a pivotal role in reconstruction, maintaining stability, and guiding those who might otherwise be lost to lawlessness.
+Its presence has helped shape communities, bolster trust between regions, and preserve a measure of peace in uncertain times.

-### 3. **Leadership and Structure**

-The Adventurers Guild is structured with a hierarchical yet flexible leadership system, headed by Iblis.
-Below him, the guild is divided into regional chapters, each overseen by a captain who manages local operations.
-These leaders are responsible for assigning missions, maintaining guild standards, and overseeing the training and support of guild members.
-Leadership positions within the guild are often filled through meritocratic means, emphasizing skill, experience, and dedication.
+## 3. **Structure & Organization**

+The guild operates under a hierarchical yet flexible system:

+- **Guildmaster:** Iblis – supreme leader and symbolic figurehead.
+- **Regional Captains:** Oversee chapters in their territories, assign missions, enforce standards, and manage training.
+- **Support Staff:** Quartermasters, archivists, medics, and trainers who maintain operations and member readiness.
+- **Members:** Admitted through a rigorous entry trial assessing skill, integrity, and alignment with guild values.

-### 4. **Culture and Beliefs**
+## 4. **Culture & Practices**

-The culture within the Adventurers Guild is deeply influenced by the principles of law, order, and structured hierarchy.
-Although direct worship of Eris is not mandatory, the guild’s operations and ethical guidelines reflect his virtues.
-Members are expected to adhere to a strict code of conduct that emphasizes fairness, justice, and responsibility, principles that guide their actions and decisions.
+The guild embodies the principles of law, order, and responsibility, mirroring Eris’s virtues without enforcing direct worship.
+Members follow a strict code of conduct centered on fairness, justice, and reliability.
+The initiation trial is a defining cultural element, ensuring that all members meet high moral and professional standards.
+Guild credit, earned through missions, reinforces loyalty by offering in-house benefits such as lodging, rare items, and information

-The entry trials for new members are a fundamental aspect of the guild's culture, designed to assess not only physical prowess and skill but also integrity and moral alignment with the guild's core values.
-This vetting process reinforces the guild's reputation for reliability and trustworthiness, making it a respected institution across Siar'Morrin.

-### 5. **Geographical Territory**

-The Adventurers Guild operates across all of Siar'Morrin, except for the North-Western corner, the Ridgeback Mountains acting as a natural perimeter to their jurisdiction.
-A key aspect to their success are the guildhalls and outposts strategically placed in major cities and near significant geographical or historical sites.
-These locations serve as bases for launching expeditions, providing support to travelers, and facilitating trade and information exchange between different regions of the realm.

-### 6. **Alliances and Rivalries**

-- **New Birania**:
-The guild is often closely linked to New Birania, with some speculating that the guild operates as a means for New Birania to spread its influence.
-Despite these rumors, the two maintain a healthy relationship and mutual respect.

-- **The Shattered Kingdoms:**
-Recently, the Adventurers Guild has intensified its efforts in the Shattered Kingdoms, a region marked by turmoil and fragmentation.
-These lands have become a focal point for the guild’s support, aimed at stabilizing the area and aiding in its reconstruction.
-Despite these efforts, not all local kingdoms view the guild’s presence favorably; some perceive their intervention as meddling, causing a mix of gratitude and resentment among the various factions within the Shattered Kingdoms.

-- **Lone Wolf Pack Guild**:
-The Adventurers Guild views the Lone Wolf Pack Guild (LWPG) as renegades and amateurs in the adventuring scene.
-However, they acknowledge the positive aspects of the LWPG and have thus far avoided direct intervention in their practices, maintaining a cautious but non-confrontational stance.
+## 5. **Key Figures**

+- **Guildmaster:** Iblis – Rebuilder of the guild, former servant of Eris, and a living symbol of second chances.
 -

+## 6. **Geographic Influence**

+- **Areas of Operation:** Active across the majority of Siar’Morrin, excluding the far North-West beyond the Ridgeback Mountains.
+- **Allies & Enemies:**
+    - **Ally:** [[New Birania]] – cooperative relationship, though some suspect mutual political leverage.
+    - **Ally/Rival:** The [[Shattered Kingdoms]] – welcomed in some areas, resented in others.
+    - **Rival:** [[Lone Wolf Pack Guild]] – seen as undisciplined and reckless, though not openly opposed.

+## 7. **Resources & Capabilities**

+- **Military Strength:** No formal standing army, but can call upon a vast pool of trained adventurers when needed.
+- **Economic Power:** Operates numerous guildhalls, inns, and supply outposts across the continent.
+Primary income comes from contract fees, a cut of members’ earnings, and internal trade within the guild network.
+- **Special Assets:** A far-reaching intelligence network, regional cooperation agreements with local rulers, and an internal credit system that incentivises loyalty and long-term membership.